xcodedi/xcodedi/README.md

 ### Hi, I'm Diego Meira! 👋

 - 👾 I'm currently working on Backend
-- 👽 I'm currently learning SQL and Database
+- 👽 I'm currently developing an API for an app
   -->

 ---